Al313/hiv1_genome_evolution/data/reference/annotations/README.md

 Run the below command to build the database:
 $ snpEff build -c snpEff.config -genbank -v hiv_plasmid_ref_genome > snpEff.stderr 2> snpEff.stdout
-Run the below command to take a pick into the database:
+Run the below command to take a peek into the database:
 $ snpEff dump hiv_plasmid_ref_genome | less

 To do the annotation after the reference database is prepared: